-A comprehensive NTCP can bring added value to the City, including fulfilling its overall transportation vision and priorities as outlined in various planning documents and City Council directives.
+A comprehensive NTCP can bring added value to the City, including fulfilling its overall transportation vision and priorities as outlined in various planning documents and Council directives.
 This proposed program is supportive of the Mobility element M-4.7 (Neighborhood Traffic Calming) and M-10 (Traffic Calming Measures) of the City's 2040 General Plan.
-Implementation of a NTCP would bring numerous benefits that include improved driver awareness and attention, modified driver behavior to achieve long term benefits, enhanced safety for all users; auto, transit, bicyclist and pedestrians and enhanced livability of residential neighborhoods.
+Implementation of a NTCP will bring numerous benefits that include improved driver awareness and attention, modified driver behavior to achieve long term benefits, enhanced safety for all users, and enhanced livability of residential neighborhoods.

-To eliminate inconsistencies in the application of traffic calming strategies, the NTCP is formulated based on a collaborative approach of extensive public outreach and benchmarking (i.e. a comparative assessment of other cities in the Bay Area with similar programs).
-A well-crafted NTCP and active engagement of neighborhoods are key to documenting traffic related problems and jointly developing solutions that benefit a community minimizing the risk of creating unintended consequences.
-One primary objective of the program is to help mitigate the City's traffic related issues by developing a robust traffic calming toolbox that will assist in addressing the community's concerns.
+To eliminate inconsistencies in the application of traffic calming strategies, the NTCP is formulated based on a collaborative approach of extensive public outreach and benchmarking.
+A well-crafted NTCP and active engagement of neighborhoods is key to documenting traffic related problems, and jointly developing solutions that benefit a community, minimizing the risk of creating unintended consequences.
+One primary objective of the program is to mitigate the City's traffic related issues by developing a robust traffic calming toolbox that will assist in addressing the community's concerns.